 Everything We Know About 'The Falcon and the Winter Soldier' on Disney+

-The Marvel Cinematic Universe has now migrated to Disney+ after the premiere of WandaVision in January 2021.
-But that sitcom-riffing series is only just the start of the juggernaut movie franchise's extension into television.
-The next major project to launch: The Falcon and the Winter Soldier, which looks, from what we've seen, like it could not be more different tonally.
+The Marvel Cinematic Universe has now migrated to Disney+ after WandaVision trapped us all in Westview's classic sitcom universe.
+But that series is only the start of the juggernaut movie franchise's extension into television.
+The next major project to launch: The Falcon and the Winter Soldier, which looks, from what we've seen, to have a little more of the movies' butt-kicking superhero flavor.
 So what can we expect, and when can we expect it?
 Let's dig in.

 When will The Falcon and the Winter Soldier premiere?